 Navigating construction zones in Illinois can be stressful for even the most careful drivers.
 With changing traffic patterns, narrow lanes, and crews working just feet from fast-moving vehicles, these areas require everyone’s patience and attention.
 While construction zones are designed to keep roads safe and efficient, accidents unfortunately still occur, sometimes resulting in serious injuries for drivers, passengers, and workers.

-Understanding Construction Zone Accident Hazards
+Understanding Construction Zone Car Accident Hazards

 Construction zones often involve: